Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 Why Can’t I Blow My Nose if My Nasal Passages Are Blocked?

-Blocked nasal passages from swollen tissues or mucus buildup physically obstruct airflow.
-This blockage prevents air pressure from pushing mucus out, so even strong attempts at blowing your nose may fail.
+Blocked nasal passages from swollen tissues, mucus buildup, polyps, or structural narrowing can obstruct airflow.
+This prevents enough air from moving through the nose to clear mucus effectively, so even strong attempts may not work well.

 Why Can’t I Blow My Nose with a Deviated Septum?

 A deviated septum can narrow one or both nostrils, limiting airflow and making it harder to clear mucus effectively.
-Structural issues like this create physical barriers that hinder successful nose blowing.
+Structural issues like this create a physical barrier that can make congestion feel worse, especially during colds or allergy flare-ups.

 Why Can’t I Blow My Nose When Sinuses Are Inflamed?